View e-mail address | Add Contact Info to Outlook

 MU 411B Phone: (765) 285-5493 Fax: (765) 285-5401

 Muncie, IN 47306

-She has presented workshops at national and international conferences, and has published papers in the American Suzuki Journal, American String Teacher, Bulletin of the Council for Research in Music Education, Early Childhood Research and Practice, International Journal of Music Education: Research, Research Studies in Music Education, Philosophy of Music Education Review, and Psychology of Music.
-She has contributed book chapters to Music and Media Infused Lives: Music Education in a Digital Age (Canadian Music Educators’ Association); String Teacher’s Cookbook (Meredith Music); and Teaching Music through Performance in Orchestra, Vol. 3 (GIA).
+She has presented workshops at national and international conferences, and has published papers in peer-reviewed journals such as the American Suzuki Journal, American String Teacher, Bulletin of the Council for Research in Music Education, Early Childhood Research and Practice, International Journal of Music Education: Research, Music Educators Journal, Research Studies in Music Education, Philosophy of Music Education Review, and Psychology of Music.
+She has contributed book chapters for texts contracted by the Canadian Music Educators’ Association, GIA, Meredith Music, Peter Lang, and Rowman and Littlefield.

 800-382-8540 and 765-289-1241